-If your Android smartphone or other Android device will not connect to the 5GHz frequency, there are several fixes that can be done.
+If your Android smartphone or other Android device will not connect to the 5GHz frequency band, there are several fixes that can be done.

-First, be sure the router and Android device are 5GHz compatible.
+Before doing any fix, first, be sure the router and Android device are 5GHz compatible and working.

-While most devices are 5GHz compatible, routers are often not upgraded as much and maybe an older signal-band unit.
+While most devices are 5GHz compatible, a very old router may not have 5GHz and possibly be an older 2.4GHz signal-band-only unit.

 8 Fixes If 5GHz WiFi Not Showing Up on Your Android Device

-- Fix# 3 Test 5GHz WiFi Connection with Another Device
+- Test 5GHz WiFi Connection with Another Device

-- Fix# 7 Check the Router for a Firmware Update
+- Check the Router for a Firmware Update

-Most routers will have an On/Off or reset button but unplugging it and plugging it back in will also work.
+Most routers will have an on/off switch or reset button but unplugging it and plugging it back in will also work.

 For example, the Samsung Galaxy S21 power off options are given when pressing the side button and volume down.

-If another device works, it is likely the phone.
+If another device works, it is likely the Android device.

-If another device doesn’t work, it is likely the router.
+If another device does not work, it is likely the router.

-More than likely, your router will have 5GHz, but it may be a good idea to check if it is older than ten years.
+More than likely, your router will have 5GHz available, but it may be a good idea to check, especially if it is older than 5-10 years.

 Dual-Band 5GHz routers were introduced in 2009, with many older ones sold long after.